AgentHub

 Individual lens

-Choose Cursor if you want the broader premium coding-workspace bet with Agents Window, Design Mode, and a clearer upgrade path.
-Choose Windsurf if what you really want is a more opinionated agentic editor feel.
+Choose Cursor if you want the fuller premium coding-workspace bet with Agents Window, Design Mode, and a clearer upgrade path.
+Choose Devin Desktop (Windsurf) if what you really want is a Devin-centered local IDE surface.

-Cursor is $0/month lower for the selected team size.
+Cursor is $200/month lower for the selected team size.

 Last changed